opierez/absorb-art-shop/README.md

 - Submit your artwork via a form to be added to the shop
 - View all artwork that you submitted to the shop on a personal "My Gallery" page
 - Edit the submitted art via form
-- Delete submitted art from "My Gallery" and "Browse Art" pages
+- Delete your own submitted art from "My Gallery" and the shop

 ## How to set up the site